A solid card for frequent Asiana Airlines flyers, though as a general travel card it’s outclassed by several competitors.

 |Minimum Age||18 years of age|

-- Bonus miles conditions: $3,000 in purchases within the first 90 days
+- Bonus miles conditions: Earn 30,000 after spending $3,000 on purchases in the first 90 days from account opening.

 - Rewards miles per dollar: 3 miles for every dollar spent in Asiana Airlines purchases; 2 miles for every dollar spent on gas and groceries; 1 mile for every dollar spent on all other purchases